zemirco/zemirco.github.io/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 Short answer: The expression (variable + content) given to ngInit is loaded into scope and made available under this name.

-Let's have a look at the example from the Angular docs
+Let's have a look at the example from the AngularJS docs

 {% raw %}